Jethet/wiki-hh/Express & Node.js/expressRouter.md

 ## Express Router

-Express has a 'mini-app' that is an easy-to-use mechanism for routing.
+Express has a 'mini-app' that can be used for routing.
+It provides more functionality by subdividing the web application rather
+than including all of the functionality on a single page.
+The express.Router() function is used to create a new router object.
+This function is used when you want to create a new router object in your program to handle requests.
 The set-up is simple:
 * create a file `routes.js`
 * create a router: `const express = require('express');` `const router = express.Router();`
 * at the bottom of the `routes.js` file, export the router: `module.exports = router;`